image-js/image-js-docs/docs/Features/Analysis/Solidity.md

 Solidity = \frac{Surface}{ConvexHull.surface};
 $$

-Where $Surface$ is the surface of the ROI and $ConvexHull.surface$ is the surface of ROIs convex hull.
+Where $ConvexHull.surface$ is the surface of ROIs convex hull.

 It provides insights into the shape irregularity and concavity of the structure.
 The solidity of a completely convex shape is 1, the farther it deviates from 1, the greater the extent of concavity in the shape of the ROI.